thymedev/thymedev.github.io/src/coffee/README.md

+---
+title: "Thyme: Coffee Series ☕"
+description: "A collection of self-hosted Discord bots ("cogs") that provide advanced features for your server.
+Emotes, message mover, custom welcome bots, and more."
+---

 # Thyme: Coffee Series ☕

 Thyme Coffee is a collection of self-hosted Discord bots ("cogs") that provide advanced features for your server.